-He has a brain tumour, and he is fighting a very hard battle.
-During this journey that he is currently going through, I have made a number of observations of how his illness is impacting not only himself, but everything around him, and my hope is that you’ll learn from his story and be prepared just in case (but I truely hope that you’ll never have to go through something like this).
+My dad died of a brain tumour in 2019, and he fought a very hard battle.
+During his journey I made a number of observations of how his illness impacted not only himself, but everything around him, and my hope is that you’ll learn from his story and be prepared just in case (but I truely hope that you’ll never have to go through something like this).

 With a 1 in 2 lifetime risk of having cancer, it’s likely to affect us all either directly or indirectly at some stage.